 Pros:Sharp even at full aperture, very compact, very light, non-existent chromatic aberrations, possibility of mounting screw filters, max aperture f/2.8, tropicalized, AF on a par with native lenses

-Cons:Slight loss of sharpness at the edges, zoom ring in reverse (but you get used to it quickly), perhaps the price compared to the competition and little else
+Cons:Zoom ring in reverse (but you get used to it quickly) and little else

 Opinion:A truly brilliant lens that, in my opinion, fits perfectly with what is the philosophy of APS-C cameras: compactness and lightness.
 Combined with the superb image quality on most of the frame, the tropicalization and the possibility of mounting common screw filters, it makes it an almost obligatory choice for those who want a quality wide-angle in the APS-C segment.
 Of course, if it cost 70/80€ less like the Tamron it would have been ideal but even if taken at 700€ in my opinion it is a bargain.
 Also because it is smaller and wider than the aforementioned competitor.
 The zoom ring turns backwards and it's a bit strange but you quickly get used to it having a limited focal range.
 The f/2.8 aperture allows you to take several photos at night or some close-ups without expecting a sensational bokeh.
 Finally, like almost all the latest Sigma lenses that I have been able to analyze, the image performance and sharpness are very satisfactory and worth every penny.
 Vote 10.